mril-dsilva/Worst_Employee_Payroll/README.md

 - Over commented some lines with useless information, and had no other comments
 - Added Donda by Kanye easter egg
 - Added or kept unnecessary code

+Is a joke and made for a Worst Implementation Contest